KellyP5/Desktop-Gym-Scheduler/Deliverable3.md

    * Rita Barrilleaux :
          Have note started yet, so no blockers  :grimacing:
    * Alex Mack :
+         Also have not started yet.
+No blockers.
   * Kevin Wilkinson :
 I have not started yet, I plan on doing the task where I cut out a lot of stuff we aren't using.
 I have no blockers.

+#### Meeting 2
+>
+   * Kelly Ellis :
+   Sorted the classes on the classes page in chronological order.
+Created a color key for the different class colors.
+Will work on updating the About Me screen and assigning colors to classes based on if they have spots open.
+   * Kevin Somers :
+   Has looked into enrolling in class task.
+No blockers
+   * Kelly Petrone :
+   Hasn’t started yet.
+Will work on implementing buttons tasks and take on more as needed.
+No blockers.
+   * Rita Barrilleaux :
+   Hasn't started yet.
+Will work on setting availability for trainers.
+No blockers.
+   * Alex Mack :
+   Hasn't started yet.
+Will work on the Agenda page and making it switch between views depending on user.
+Will also add ability to get details for classes.
+   * Kevin Wilkinson :
+   Working on removing old code/functionality, and will be no life'n this sprint soon, and I have no blockers.

 ## 3: After the Sprint